HDL Implementation of a Variable-Size FFT

-Many popular standards like WLAN, WiMax, Digital Video Broadcast (DVB), Digital Audio Broadcast (DAB), and Long Term Evolution (LTE) provide multiple bandwidth options.
+Many popular standards like WLAN, WiMax, digital video broadcast (DVB), digital audio broadcast (DAB), and long term evolution (LTE) provide multiple bandwidth options.
 The required FFT length for OFDM modulation and demodulation for these standards varies with bandwidth option.
-For example, LTE supports different channel bandwidth options from 1.4 MHz to 20 MHz, which requires FFT lengths of 128 to 2048 respectively.
-The FFT HDL Optimized block generates HDL code for a specific FFT length.
+For example, LTE supports different channel bandwidth options from 1.4 MHz to 20 MHz, which require FFT lengths of 128 to 2048 respectively.
+The FFT HDL Optimized (DSP System Toolbox) block generates HDL code for a specific FFT length.
 This example demonstrates how to use the FFT HDL Optimized block to implement a variable-size FFT.

 This example generates input data in MATLAB® and imports it to Simulink® for the simulation.
 The imported data is fed to the implementations of variable-size FFT using a single FFT and multiple FFTs.
 To demonstrate that the single-FFT implementation matches the results of using multiple FFTs of various sizes, both the output streams from the Simulink simulation are exported to MATLAB and compared.

-The top-level subsystem in both models implement a variable-sized FFT.
-The top subsystem uses a single FFT block and the bottom subsystem provides reference data by using multiple FFT blocks of different sizes.
+The top-level subsystem in both the models implement a variable-sized FFT.
+The top subsystem uses a single FFT block and the bottom subsystem provides reference data by using multiple FFT blocks of various sizes.

-The model VariableSizeFFTHDLExample can process data with a gap between valid samples, that depends on FFT lengths.
+The model VariableSizeFFTHDLExample can process data with a gap between valid samples, provided the gap depends on FFT length.

 modelname = 'VariableSizeFFTHDLExample'; open_system(modelname);